basho-labs/little_riak_book/en/02-concepts.md

 "Zimbabwe":    "Harare"
 ```

-The downside with replication is that you are multiplying the amount of storeage required for every duplicate.
+The downside with replication is that you are multiplying the amount of storage required for every duplicate.
 There is also some network overhead with this approach, since values must also be routed to all replicated nodes on write.
-But there is a more insidious problem with this approach which we will cover shortly.
+But there is a more insidious problem with this approach, which we will cover shortly.

 <h3>Partitions</h3>

-A **partition** is how we divide a set of keys onto seperate physical servers.
+A **partition** is how we divide a set of keys onto separate  physical servers.
 Rather than duplicate values, we pick one server to exclusively host a range of keys, and the other servers to host remaining non-overlapping ranges.

 With partitioning, our total capacity can increase without any big expensive hardware, just lots of cheap commodity servers.
 If we decided to partition our database into 1000 parts across 1000 nodes, we have (hypothetically) reduced the amount of work any particular server must do to 1/1000th.